 #9 Hear the bells chime from the Chimes Tower across from the Zane Grey Pueblo.

-#11 Play golf at the Catalina Golf Course.
+#11 Play golf at the long and narrow Catalina Island Golf Course.

 #12 Walk the pier.